systemslab/popper-paper/paper/paper.md

 OSS projects such as the Linux kernel go through rigorous performance testing [@intel_linux_2016] to ensure that newer version don't introduce any problems.
-Performance regression testing is usually an ad-hoc activity but can be automated using high-level languages or [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].
-Another important aspect of performance testing is making sure that baselines are reproducible, since if they are not, then there is no point in re-executing an experiment.
+Performance regression testing is usually an ad-hoc activity but can be automated using high-level languages [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].

-**Tools and services**: Aver is language and tool that allows authors to express and validate statements on top of metrics gathered at runtime.
-For obtaining baselines Baseliner is a tool that can be used for this purpose.
+**Tools and services**: Aver is an example of a language and tool that allows authors to express and validate statements on top of metrics gathered at runtime.

 ## Dataset Management

-datapackage, etc.
+Some experiments involve the processing of large input, intermediary or output datasets.
+While possible, traditional version control tools such as Git were not designed to store large binary files.
+A proper artifact repository client or dataset management tool can take care of handling data dependencies.

+**Tools and services**: Examples are Apache Archiva [@apachearchivacontributors_archiva_2016], Git-LFS [@github_git_2016], Datapackages [@openknowledgeinternational_data_2016] or Artifactory [@jfrog_artifactory_2016].

 ## Data Analysis and Visualization

 Once an experiment runs, the next task is to analyze and visualize results.
-This is usually not done in OSS projects.

 **Tools and services**: Jupyter notebooks run on a web-based application.
 It facilitates the sharing of documents containing live